PepeDuke/Duck/README.md

 ```

 ## Bounds checking in Duck
-if you need to check if value is valid you can use IsValid() fucntion or use shorten if check
+if you need to check if value is valid you can use IsValid() function or use shorten if check
 ``` c++
 int [5] s
 if IsValid(s[6]) // this checks bound of the array s